 XYZ Basemap Tile Service

-last updated: March 18, 2024
+last updated: September 10, 2024

 XYZ Protocol Overview

 The XYZ protocol describes how a mapping client, often from within a browser or GIS application, can access tiled imagery.
 This is the same protocol that Planet Explorer uses to display tiled imagery.
-It provides a pyramid of tiles at 16 zoom levels so that it can efficiently be displayed in web browsers.
+It provides a pyramid of tiles at multiple zoom levels so that it can efficiently be displayed in web browsers.
 As with other XYZ tiling services, Planet XYZ tiles have the following attributes:

 • Tiles are 256 x 256 pixels.